-Up until now, all of our efforts have revolved around finding new followers within the boundaries of Twitter itself.
+Up until now, all of our efforts have revolved around finding new followers within the Twitter boundaries.

-We all know that it’s much easier to retain a customer than it is to find a new one, so start by utilising your existing networks who are already interested in what you have to say?
+We all know that it’s much easier to retain a customer than it is to find a new one.
+Start by contacting your existing networks who are already interested in what you have to say.

-There are many ways to do this and you can start by looking at your other social media sites, such as your LinkedIn account – a link to your Twitter on your page could entice your connections over to your account.
+Look at your other social media sites, such as your LinkedIn account.
+A link to your Twitter on your page could entice those connections over there.

-Many bloggers will include a share or follow button on their posts for those who enjoy their content, so why not do the same?
+Many bloggers will include a share or follow button on their posts for those who enjoy their content.
+Why not do the same?